matrixx17/hyperbolic-recommender/README.md

 This project was inspired by my research in Cornell's RelaxML Laboratory.

-HyperRec is a hierarchy-aware item-to-item recommendation system that run **entirely on CPU** and answer in **\< 10 ms** using 33-dim hyperbolic embeddings and an HNSW index.
+HyperRec is a hierarchy-aware item-to-item recommendation system that runs entirely on CPU and answers queries in < 10 ms using 33-dim hyperbolic embeddings and an HNSW index.

 ---